InvestingStocks

 But perhaps what’s not quite as obvious is the fact the fund manager that outperforms during one period tends to underperform during the next period!
 That means picking a fund manager based on a good track record could be just about the worst thing you can do.

 However, when you look into it, things become a little clearer.
-See ‘why do index funds out perform’ below for my take on what is really going on.
+See ‘Why index funds rule’ below.

 Fund costs